 - if you don’t have any of this information, it would be reasonable for a landlord to view – but not keep – copies of your income tax assessment (T4).

-- Post-dated Cheques – In addition, landlords in B.C. are allowed to collect post-dated cheques from a tenant.
-This is not the case in some other provinces like Quebec.
+- Post-dated Cheques – In addition, landlords in B.C. are allowed to demand post-dated cheques from their tenants.
+This is not the case in some other provinces like Ontario and Quebec.

 For a provincial comparison of renting in Canada, check out our post: How does Rent Work in Canada – A Provincial Comparison

 - Keep your Income Tax Information.
-If you need to show him your T4 as proof of income, it must be returned immediately.
+If you need to provide your T4 as proof of income, it must be returned immediately.

 - Increase rent by more than the allowable amount (2.6% in 2020 in BC)